Product Information

 version 6

 When the superimposed document is prepared for the operation some parts of it is rasterized.
 Use the SuperimposeResolution setting to control the resolution used in this operation.
 A higher resolution will result in a better quality but also increase the size of the created document.
+If you are running the professional or expert editions then you can specify the value 'vector' instead of a number.
+This will normally produce the best result.

-values: 1 - 14400 (300 or 600 are fine for most documents).
+values: vector or 1 - 14400 (300 or 600 are fine for most documents).

 PDF Security Settings